 Research profiles

 Main educational activities of Dr. GĂŒl Ăzerol take place within MEEM, the MSc programme in Environmental and Energy Management.
 Since 2022, she serves as the educational director of the programme, where she is also coordinating the Rurban Commons and Research Proposal courses and teaching in the Water Management course.
-She supervised more than 50 students in MEEM and other MSc and BSc programmes.
+She has supervised more than 50 students in MEEM and other MSc and BSc programmes.

 Over the past 10 years, she has contributed to teaching in various BSc and MSc programmes within and outside the University of Twente and co-supervised students on various topics related to her research interests, such as urban water management, participatory irrigation management, gender equity in water governance, and climate adaptation in rural and urban areas.Â